Djurle collapsed to his knees, his heart pounding in his ears, and sweat pouring from the cracks of his stony skin down his sides.

 "Calm down!
 I've got us covered."

 Crispus continued his trajectory around the hill as more pillars formed behind the pair of people.
-Once he was sure that he'd broken line of sight, he focussed on the side of the hill and a gapping hole suddenly appeared.
+Once he was sure that he'd broken line of sight, he focused on the side of the hill, and a gaping hole suddenly appeared.
 The three galloped inside.
 Once they were situated, the unnatural cave closed over, leaving them in complete darkness.

-"Crap, should have grabbed my vest.
+"Maker's teeth, did I leave my vest back at my camp?
 Oh well, guess we'll just be in the dark.
-We'll be safe here until they leave, be careful if you want to step down and get your bearings."
+We'll be safe here until they leave.
+Be careful if you want to step down and get your bearings."

 "I think I'll stay up here."
 His voice was clear, though still full of energy.

-The stone skinned man raised his hand to the ceiling that had formed and felt the ground.
+Djurle raised his hand to the ceiling that had formed and felt the world around them, not wanting to bring the walls any closer for the sake of his horse's comfort.
 Behind him, he heard the stranger wiping his face with the sound of mud chunks hitting the ground shortly after.

 "Uhh... how long are we-"